stephenredfield/InstructorResources/IssuingGrades.md

 ### Last Date of Participation (Students with F's and Incompletes)

 For _ONLY_ students with F-grades or Incompletes, you'll need the _Final Date of Participation_ for financial aid purposes.

-1. Sort the Grade Center by _Total_ so that all the F-grades are grouped together.
-2. For each student with an F for a final grade, click the student's name in Grade Center, then open the **Analytics** tool.
-3. In the **Activity by Date** section, locate the last day they viewed or interacted with the course.
-4. Back in the downloaded grading spreadsheet, add a column for this data.
+First, in the downloaded grading spreadsheet, add a column for this data.

-_NOTE: Please ensure this column is not auto-formatted (in Excel, select the column, right-click, **Format Cells**, and select **Text**).
+_NOTE: Ensure this column is not auto-formatted (in Excel, select the column, right-click, **Format Cells**, and select **Text**).
 If this isn't done, the date-format will be overwritten when you save the file and will not be accepted by the system for upload._

+#### For each student with an F grade...
+1. From the Course **Navigation** sidebar, select **People**.
+2. After the roster loads, search the student's name.
+3. Pull the **Last Activity** date.
-5. Enter the last date of activity for each F-grade student in this column in the format MM/DD/YYYY (e.g. 01/04/2019).
+4. Enter the last date of activity for the student in the respective column in the format MM/DD/YYYY (e.g. 01/04/2019).
-_NOTE:  This format is required.
+_NOTE:  This format is **required**.
 The upload will fail for students who have date entries which don't match this format._

-6. Repeat this process for any students you'll be giving Incompletes to.
+Repeat this process for any students you'll be giving Incompletes to.

 _NOTE: For these students, the final grade should I/X where X is the letter grade they'll receive if they never complete their course materials._

 ## Uploading Grades